 What will I receive at the end of the course?

-Upon successful completion of the Derailment Investigation and Analysis Workshop, participants will receive a Statement of Completion.
+Upon successful completion of the Derailment Investigation and Analysis Workshop, participants will receive a Certificate of Participation.

 Who should attend this course?